ncatlab/nlab-content/pages/7/3/0/5/5037/content.md

 +-- {: . un_example}
 ###### Examples

-*  If for all $\phi$ we have $P\phi \to GP\phi$, then _whatever has happened will always have happened_, which seems reasonable so this might be a suitable 'general truth' we might want a temporal logic to contain.
+*  If for all $\phi$ we have $P\phi \to G P\phi$, then _whatever has happened will always have happened_, which seems reasonable so this might be a suitable 'general truth' we might want a temporal logic to contain.

-*  If we had in our logic that $F\phi \to FF\phi$, then this would means that if $\phi$ is true at some future time, then at some future time it will be true that $\phi$ will be true at some future time, so _between any two instants there must be a third_, and the general truth of this would say something about the 'internal structure' of time as modelled by such a logic.
+*  If we had in our logic that $F\phi \to F F\phi$, then this would means that if $\phi$ is true at some future time, then at some future time it will be true that $\phi$ will be true at some future time, so _between any two instants there must be a third_, and the general truth of this would say something about the 'internal structure' of time as modelled by such a logic.
 =--

 This basic temporal language does not yet really constitute a sensible logic that could model important features of 'time'. but we can still look at models so as to see what properties of the models can be identified as corresponding to seemingly feasible formulae in the language.